MauricioESerrano/cse15l-lab-reports/LabReport1.md

 # Lab Report 1

 In order to login to the *ieng6*, you will need the password.
-If you do not have that, you will need to reset the password first at [Link](https://sdacs.ucsd.edu/~icc/index.php).
+If you do not have that, you will need to reset the password first at [Password Reset](https://sdacs.ucsd.edu/~icc/index.php).

 **Installing VSCode**

-First go to this link here and click "Install for windows" button. https://code.visualstudio.com/
+First go to this link here and click "Install for windows" button.
+[Intallation](https://code.visualstudio.com/)

 ![image](https://user-images.githubusercontent.com/122576152/212597779-82f0c751-0a12-468a-8a9f-17d983915c16.png)